Not Very Resilient

 Will AI replace CNC Tool Programmers?

 In part.
-We think AI will eventually automate a real share of this work, but the programmers who adapt early will find a path forward.
+We think AI will eventually automate a real share of this work, but the role won't disappear overnight, and the skills you build here open real doors.

 Reveal More